tottawang/eclipse-value-annotation/README.md

 # eclipse-value-annotation
-Try to solve the problem why Value annotation while running test with Eclipse
+Try to solve the problem why Value annotation doesn't work while running test with Eclipse

 ### Run and build